pipelinelabo/datalaiq-wiki/configuration/networking.md

-# Networking Considerations for Gravwell
+# Networking Considerations for DatalaiQ

-Gravwell uses several network ports for communication between distributed components.
+DatalaiQ uses several network ports for communication between distributed components.
 This article describes which ports are used for which purposes.

 ## Indexer Control Port: TCP 9404